Itinerary Food Tour Bookings Taste Checklist

 Very Chile

-If it comes up Covered if ordered
+If it comes up Planned with Emily

 Not everyday food everywhere, but very Chilean in identity and worth checking off if the texture sounds fun rather than scary.